KaiBot3000/KaiBot3000.github.io/projects/_posts/2018-02-25-postcards.md

 layout: project
 date: 2018-2-25
 title: Postcards
-description: Fodder for my personal mailing list
+thumbnail:
+description: Hand-drawn postcards for my personal mailing list, hopefully published monthly but at least quarterly.
+Topics are usually topical, and feature bees and plants on a regular basis.
 tags: writing illustration
 permalink: /postcards